4 Motivation

 Mediation analysis may help us to improve the effectiveness of interventions by allowing us to target key mediators.

-Example: Let’s consider the evidence from the landmark diabetes prevention trials: The Diabetes Prevention Programme (2), The Diabetes Prevention Study (3), and The Da Qin study (4).
+Example: Let’s consider the evidence from the landmark diabetes prevention trials: The Diabetes Prevention Programme (2), The Diabetes Prevention Study (3), and The Da Qing study (4).
 These studies randomized high diabetes risk individuals to either a lifestyle intervention (consisting of diet modfication in combination with physical activity) or routine health advice and care.
 The main finding was a ~58% lower risk of incidence type 2 diabetes in the lifestyle intervention group compared to the routine care group.

 We might be interested in further refining the intervention so as to increase the magnitude of the effect.
 It would be interesting to know if the lifestyle changes reduce the risk of diabetes only because they lower BMI (effect mediated through BMI) or if lifestyle has a direct impact on diabetes risk that does not require any change in BMI.
 This may help us understand how important BMI targets are in future lifestyle modification programs.